colshrapnel/phpdelusions.net/sql_injection.md

     SELECT * FROM users WHERE id =1;DROP TABLE users; -- '

 Call it injection again?
 Yet again wrong.
-It's **an improperly formatted numeric literal.** Be it properly formatted, a honest
+It's **an improperly formatted numeric literal.** Be it properly formatted, an honest

     SELECT * FROM users where id = 1

 statement would be positively harmless.

 But the point is, **we need to format out queries anyway** - no matter if there is any danger or not.
-Say, there is no Bobby Tables happened around but honest girl named `Sarah O'Hara` - who would never get into a class if we won't format our query, simply because
+Say, there is no Bobby Tables happened around but an honest girl named `Sarah O'Hara` - who would never get into a class if we won't format our query, simply because

     INSERT INTO users SET name='Sarah O'Hara'